 To display: Research Need ID, Existing project ID, Location, Research Category, Animal Group, funder, research needs

-Animal Group Completion Rate
+Receptor Completion Rate

 I definitely want to show this information in some way, so lets plan to think through this together.
 I think what we need is for there to be a receptor attribute for each need too to be able to best display this?
 Either way i think the receptor needs to be the lead (rather than research need)